adamsilver/adamsilver.io-jekyll/_drafts/2037-01-01-semantic-class-names.md

 What's important is that we think and ask questions frequently and rigorously.

-## 1. What if a module is used in many times but might look a little different basedon its proximity, location or contents?
+## 1. Do you have a module appearing in many places but with slightly different aesthetics based on proximity, location or contents?

-Sounds like you need a [modifier](http://maintainablecss.com/chapters/modifiers/).
+You probably need a [modifier](http://maintainablecss.com/chapters/modifiers/).

-## 2. What if a component can be used elsewhere, pretty much as is?
+## 2. Do you have a componentn that could be used elsewhere pretty much as is?

-Abstract the component into a module.
+You should probably convert the module into a component.
 Be careful not to name it too generically.

-## 3. What if you’re spending a lot of time writing many different modifiers or
-working out what to abstract as common styles?
+## 3. Do you have a module with many different modifiers?
+Or are you spending time working out what styles are common to each scenario?

-You've probably named the module too generically.
-Split this module out into dedicated modules.
+You probably named the module too generically.
+Split it out into several dedicated modules.

 ## Summary

 Deciding on a name is tricky.
-But if we navigate through these problems frequently and vigorously we can ensure our CSS is as easy to maintain as possible.
+But if we navigate through these problems frequently and vigorously, we can ensure our CSS easy to maintain.